muziejus/javascripting-english-major/14-events-popups.md

 1. `"<a href='#' data-tab='hastings-street'>Hastings Street</a>"`: The
    replacement string.
 Notice the addition of a `data-tab` attribute I’ll be using later.
-1. `return`: Return the result of the following statement.
+1. `return`: Return the result of `newHtml`.

-Everything here should be more or less familiar to you, except for that regular expression.
+Everything here should familiar to you, except for that regular expression.
 Regular expressions are ways of matching string patterns that are common in programming languages.
-The syntax is complex, but “regexes” are extremely powerful as a result.[^regex] For the sake of this course, you only need to know that:
+The syntax is complex, but, as a result, “regexes” are extremely powerful.[^regex] For the sake of this course, you only need to know
+that:

 1. Regular expressions are bounded by `/` on each side.
 2. A `g` at the end of a regex means to match *every* occurrence of the